Wilson Warbirds: Creation

-On November 22, 2024, the Brewers organized an air show to announce the "Warbirds" as the name and mascot of the new team.
+On November 22, 2024, the Brewers organized an air show to announce the "Warbirds" as the name of the new team.
 The air show saw around 500 attendees, and included three World War II–era warbird aircraft, as well as a live band.
+Brewers minor-league prospects Eric Bitonti, Josh Knoth, and Braylon Payne were also in attendance.
 The name was chosen to represent the team because of the region's connection to aviation history.
 Thousands of pilots were trained in the area during World War II and Seymour Johnson Air Force Base is located nearby.
 Wilson was also the hometown of whirligig outsider artist and former pilot Vollis Simpson.
 In reference to Simpson's work, "Wilson Whirligigs" was the long-time proposed name for the team, and was only changed after a visit by branding organizer Scott Starr to Wilson, who believed the name lacked nuance.
-The Mudcats played their last season in 2025.
-The rebranded Warbirds plan to begin their first season in April 2026.
+The Mudcats played their last season in Zebulon in 2025.